dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         1. If `p` has type arguments, `L` and `W` are those type arguments.
             *If the map pattern is explicitly typed, that wins.*

-        2. Else `L` is the least upper bound of the types of all key expressions.
-If the greatest lower bound of all value subpattern types is not `?` then `W` is that type.
-Otherwise `W` is `V`.
+        2. Else `L` is `K` and `W` is `V`.

 *   **Record**:

-    1. Calculate the type of each of `f`'s positional field subpatterns using the corresponding positional field type on `M` as the matched value type.
-It is a compile-time error if there are positional fields, `M` is not `dynamic`, and `M` is not a record with the same number of positional fields.
+    1. Type-check each of `f`'s positional field subpatterns using the corresponding positional field type on `M` as the matched value type or `Object?` if `M` is not a record type with the corresponding field. *The field subpattern will only be matched at runtime if the value does turn out to be a record with the right shape where the field is present, so it's safe to just assume the field exists when type checking here.*

-    2. Calculate the type of each of `f`'s named field subpatterns using the type of the corresponding named field on `M` as the matched value type.
-If `M` is `dynamic`, then use `dynamic` as the matched value type.
-It is a compile-time error if `M` is not `dynamic` and is not a record type with a named field with the same name as this subpattern's name.
+    2. Type check each of `f`'s named field subpatterns using the type of the corresponding named field on `M` as the matched value type or `Object?` if `M` is not a record type with the corresponding field.

-    3. The static type of `p` is a record type whose fields are the fields of `p` with the types of the corresponding subpatterns of `p`.
+    3. The static type of `p` is a record type with the same shape as `p` and `Object?` for all fields. *If the matched value's type is `dynamic` or some record supertype like `Object`, then the record pattern should match any record with the right shape and then delegate to its field subpatterns to ensure that the fields match.*

 *   **Extractor**:

-    1. Resolve the extractor name to either a type `X` or an enum value of type `X`.
-It is a compile-time error if the name does not refer to a type or enum value.

-        **TODO: Can we infer type arguments for `X` from `M`?**
+    1. Resolve the extractor name to a type `X`.
+It is a compile-time error if the name does not refer to a type.
+Apply downwards inference from `M` to infer type arguments for `X` if needed.

-    1. Calculate the type of each of `f`'s field subpatterns using the type of the getter on `X` with the same name as the field as the matched value type.
+    1. Type-check each of `f`'s field subpatterns using the type of the getter on `X` with the same name as the field as the matched value type.
 It is a compile-time error if `X` does not have a getter whose name matches the subpattern's field name.

-    2. The static type of `p` is `Object?`. *Extractors exist to check types at runtime, so statically accept all types.*
+    2. The static type of `p` is `X`.

 It is a compile-time error if the type of an expression in a guard clause is not `bool` or `dynamic`.